lupidan/apple-signin-unity/README.md

 If a credential was already created, you will only receive a user identifier, so it will work similarly to a Quick Login.

 If you want to test new account scenarios, you need to [revoke](#listening-to-credentials-revoked-notification) your app credentials for that Apple ID through the settings menu.

-## Some more info
-#### About JSON communication
-This plugin does **NOT** use UnitySendMessage, meaning that there will be no need to instantiate any components in GameObject instances.
-Just create an instance of the [main class] and keep it alive wherever you would like to use/receive the data from the sign in.

-The communication between the native Objective-C and C# is made through a static context using JSON serialization and deserialization.

-#### About Customizable deserialization
-By default, this plugin supports Unity's JSON Serialization system, so no extra libraries are added.
-A few workarounds had to be made to support it.
-However, if your app/game uses a different serialization library (JSON.net, MiniJSON, etc...), you can create you custom deserializer.

-As long as you implement the IPayloadDeserializer interface, you can pass that interface to the main NativeAppleAuth Constructor to use your own solution.

-#### About customizable callback scheduling
-Pretty much all the calls are async.
-This means that the native callback has to be executed back.
+### Does the plugin use UnitySendMessage?

+No. The plugin uses callbacks in a static context with request identifiers using JSON strings.
+Callbacks can be scheduled On Demand by initializing the `AppleAuthManager` with an `OnDemandMessageScheduler`, and calling `Update` on it.

+### Why do I need to call Update manually on the scheduler?

+Callbacks from iOS SDK are executed in their own thread (normally the main thread), and outside Unity's engine control.
+Meaning that you can't update the UI, or worse, if your callback executes a NRE, it will crash the Game.

-It's recommended to schedule the callbacks (or execute them) from a MonoBehaviour of your choice.
+It's recommended to update the scheduler regularly in a MonoBehaviour of your choice.

+### What deserialization library does it use by default?

+If you initialize the `AppleAuthManager` with the built-in `PayloadDeserializer`, it uses Unity JSON serialization system, so **no extra libraries are added**.

+You can also implement your own deserialization by implementing an `IPayloadDeserializer`.